zs23zbs/CS449_Sprints/README.md

 # SOS TicTacToe Game
-TicTacToe SOS game is "paper-and-pencil" game comprising of two active players where the objective is to create a straight sequence of letters in the form of SOS diagonally, horixontally, or vertically to either score or win the game.
+TicTacToe SOS game is "paper-and-pencil" game comprising of two active players where the objective is to create a straight diagonal, horixontal, or vertical sequence of letters in the form of SOS to either score points or win the game.
 The game itself has two modes with different play styles and rules, Simple and General Game.
-In Simple Game, the objective of the players is to be the first one to either create or complete an SOS sequence to win the game.
-In General Game, the objective is to create as may SOS sequences in order to achieve the highest score.
+In Simple Game, the objective of the players is to race to be the first one to either create or complete an SOS sequence to win the game.
+In General Game, the objective is to create as many SOS sequences in order to achieve the highest score to win the game.

 It was built using:
 * Python